websecurify/node-vortex/README.md

 * A plugin, which fetches access credentials such as keys, usernames and password from a centralized service.
 * A plugin, which adds another provisioner such as chef and puppet.
 * A plugin, which allows you extensive use of environment variables to configure all aspects of the manifest file.
+* A plugin, which double-checks all options before launching an action in order to prevent unexpected behaviour.

 The list goes on and on.
 Get creative!